Suárez's homer in 9th lifts Mariners to 4-3 win over Rangers - KTVZ

 Dane Dunning’s winless streak reached six games despite a solid start.
 The Texas right-hander allowed three hits and two runs in seven innings while striking out seven to push his team-leading total to 63.

-Corey Seager, who had two hits, and Kole Calhoun lined RBI doubles to get the Rangers even in the sixth, which started with Suárez’s error on a routine grounder from Marcus Semien.
+Corey Seager, who had two hits, and Kole Calhoun lined RBI doubles to get the Rangers even in the sixth, which started with Suárez’s throw sailing over first baseman Ty France’s head on a routine grounder from Marcus Semien.

 Seager’s hit down the line in right ended Logan Gilbert’s scoreless streak against Texas this season at 11 2/3 innings.
 Calhoun’s tying liner to the base of the wall in left stopped his 0-for-13 skid.

-A night after his career-best 13-game hitting streak ended, Seattle’s Ty France was hit by a pitch from Dunning leading off the fourth and scored on Suárez’s sacrifice fly following Crawford’s double.
+A night after his career-best 13-game hitting streak ended, France was hit by a pitch from Dunning leading off the fourth and scored on Suárez’s sacrifice fly following Crawford’s double.

 Cal Raleigh’s fourth homer in 12 games and fifth overall put the Mariners up 2-0 in the fifth.